thaliaarchi/omniwsa/docs/dialects/voliva.md

 - `mul n` => `push n / mul`
 - `div n` => `push n / div`
 - `mod n` => `push n / mod`
+- `store n` => `push n / swap / store`
 - `storestr s` => `dup / push c / store / push 1 / add` for each character in
   `s` and 0
+- `retrieve n` => `push n / retrieve`
 - `jumpp l` => `push 0 / swap / sub / jn l`
 - `jumpnz l` => `push 1 / sub / jn l`
 - `jumppz l` => `jn __internal_label_{id} / jmp l / __internal_label_{id}:`
 - `jumppn l` => `jz __internal_label_{id} / jmp l / __internal_label_{id}:`
+- `or n` => `push n / or`
+- `and n` => `push n / and`
 - `or` => Whitespace TSLS
 - `not` => Whitespace TSLT
 - `and` => Whitespace TSLL
 - `debugger` => Whitespace LLS

-Where `{id}` is substituted for an integer, globally counting from 0 for every internal label constructed, in lexical order.
-These internal labels are displayed in the debugger instruction listing, along with any other assembled labels.

 Labels are assigned integers by first use (definitions and references), starting at 0.
 Labels are not encoded with a leading S (positive) sign.

+Internal labels are displayed with names of the form `__internal_label_{id}`, where `{id}` is substituted for an integer, globally counting from 0 for every internal label constructed, in lexical order.
+These names do not conflict with user labels of the same form, even though the debugger instruction listing shows them as the same.

+Variables can be reassigned.
 Unlike the Burghard dialect, `valueinteger` and `valuestring` use the same symbol table.

-## Bugs in the assembler

-- Arities are not enforced.
-Required arguments can be omitted and become 0, and instructions that don't take an argument do not check for an extra argument.
-- Mnemonics are compared using String.prototype.toLocaleLowerCase, which has locale-aware case folding.
-Thus, in Turkish (tr) and Azeri (az) locales, İ (U+0130, LATIN CAPITAL LETTER I WITH DOT ABOVE) compares equal to i (U+0069, LATIN SMALL LETTER I).
-In all locales, K (U+212A, KELVIN SIGN) compares equal to k (U+006B, LATIN SMALL LETTER K), but no mnemonics use k.
-The characters used are `[a-eg-jl-pr-z]`.
-- `storestr` with a character literal is invalid.
-It is converted to a BigInt, then to a string, then to codepoints.
-- Labels with the pattern `__internal_label_{i}` can collide with generated labels.
+A variable used as an integer or index argument must have an integer value and a variable used as a string argument must have a string value.
+A variable used as a label or filename is interpreted as a word.